aka: Google Earth

 - Built With LEGO: Google built its first server racks out of LEGO bricks.

 - Cargo Cult: The Church of Google.

 - Cloudcuckoolander: Even Google thought bringing Internet service to rural areas via balloons was both Crazy Enough to Work and just crazy.

 - Color-Coded for Your Convenience: The company is made of this trope internally, from pipes and cables in data centers to healthy and unhealthy snacks in office kitchens.

-- Logo Gag: For certain holidays, anniversaries, and other events, a special version of the Google logo (known as a "Google Doodle") will be created to commemorate a given event, usually outsourced to a specific artist.
-A list of the Doodle variants used to date can be found here.
+- Couch Gag: For certain holidays, anniversaries, and other events, a special version of the Google logo (known as a "Google Doodle") will be created to commemorate a given event, usually outsourced to a specific artist.
+An archive of the Doodle variants used to date can be found here.